brucks1217/Imperfection-pattern/README.md

 Tried to use "Numpy" instead, but still it uses lots of memory while processing sequence encoding ( Prefx length + Zero padding ),

-so terminal kills the operation.
+so terminal kills the operation. ( Only in BPIC11 )

 Hence, I'm working on processing sequence encoding using "PyArrow" library or "Datatable" library.